pedroafmonteiro/project-esof-leic/README.md

-# _[your product name]_ Development Report
+# EcoTracker Development Report

-Welcome to the documentation pages of _[your product name]_!
+Welcome to the documentation pages of EcoTracker!

-This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _[your product name]_, from high-level vision to low-level implementation decisions.
+This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about EcoTracker, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)